 Growing in faith and love for Jesus Christ and the Church is an integral part of education at Franciscan University.
 The presence of the Franciscan friars and sisters of the Third Order Regular of St. Francis of Penance (TOR) contributes to the unique character of campus life and spirituality.
 The University’s Office of Evangelization undertakes an ambitious program of evangelization events and serves as a resource for other campus-based groups focused on spiritual development.
 The Festivals of Praise, held monthly, are student-initiated and student-led gatherings for those open to the gifts and charisms of the Holy Spirit through song, exhortation, and inspirational sharing.
 Households are Spirit-empowered, Christ-led groups of three or more Franciscan University students who seek to do the will of the Father in their lives.
 About 50 households operate on campus.
 These communities desire to help members grow in body, mind, and spirit through mutual support and accountability in the ongoing conversion process exemplified in the life of St. Francis.

-S.E.N.T.
-Ministry is an outreach of Franciscan University which promotes the Gospel of Jesus Christ through retreat ministry.
-Students train to give weekend retreats, youth rallies, and Confirmation day retreats each semester as part of the S.E.N.T. team.
-Several student-founded, student-led organizations have a particular spiritual or liturgical focus, including the Byzantine Club, Our Lady of Sorrows Club, Students for Catholic Liturgy, and Ut Unum Sint Society for Christian Unity.
+SENT Ministry is an outreach of Franciscan University which promotes the Gospel of Jesus Christ through retreat ministry.
+Students train to give weekend retreats, youth rallies, and Confirmation day retreats each semester as part of the SENT team.
+Several student-founded, student-led organizations have a particular spiritual or liturgical focus, including the Byzantine Club, Militia Immaculata, and Voice of the Martyrs Club.

 Works of Mercy, an outreach of Franciscan University, enables students to share the Gospel of Jesus Christ with the hungry, sick, imprisoned, homeless, and strangers in the Ohio Valley and nearby Pittsburgh.
 Through the corporal and spiritual works of mercy, students actively participate in caring for those in need.
 Through the Nursing Home Ministry students spend time listening, sharing, praying, and developing personal relationships with the residents of several area nursing facilities.
 Students bring the love of Jesus Christ to needy and homeless people through a variety of ministries, including outreach to the homeless in Steubenville and Pittsburgh as well as providing meals through the Urban Mission’s Unity Kitchen.
-The sick and needy are served through Hospital Ministry and Ministry to the Mentally Challenged.
+The sick and needy are served through the Friendship Room, Men’s Mission House and Street Evangelization, prison ministry, Unity Kitchen, and other outreaches.
 Other ministry programs are focused on assisting youth through the local Boys and Girls Clubs, Music in Our Schools Program, and the Urban Mission’s Children’s Ministry and Youth Group.
 Mary’s Meals FUS supports international efforts to set up school feeding projects in communities where poverty and hunger are prevalent.

-Metanoia talks, coordinated by the University’s Student Life Office, address a range of issues including sexuality, dating, and marriage.
-The series is rooted in the University’s commitment to promote the moral, spiritual, and religious values of its students and includes presentations of related teachings of the Catholic Church.
+Talks coordinated by the University’s Student Life Office address a range of issues including sexuality, dating, and marriage.
+The series is rooted in the University’s commitment to promote the moral, spiritual, and religious values of its students and includes presentations on related teachings of the Catholic Church.
 The Gift of Human Sexuality Symposium is a series of presentations that tackle contemporary sexuality issues such as the hook-up culture, counterfeit love, pornography, and same-sex attraction.
 The popular series enriches students’ understanding of the Catholic principles that uphold the goods of marriage, family, and sexual integrity.
 Students for Life, the University’s largest student-run organization, promotes a greater respect for the dignity of all human life, from the moment of conception to natural death.
-Members are dedicated to prayer, education, and action and conduct weekly peaceful prayer vigils at area abortion clinics, support local crisis pregnancy centers, and participate in the annual March for Life.
+Members are dedicated to prayer, offer education in schools and parishes, conduct weekly peaceful prayer vigils at area abortion clinics, support local crisis pregnancy centers, and participate in the annual March for Life.

 Several student organizations have a particular focus on social concerns, including those previously mentioned in regard to their dedication to upholding the sanctity of all human life, marriage, and the family as well as promotion of sexual integrity.
 The Knights of Columbus student chapter is committed to fostering charity, unity, fraternity, and patriotism.
 Others promote student awareness of injustices throughout the world, and work toward their resolution in a manner consistent with the teachings of the Catholic Church.
 Missions of Peace, a student outreach of Franciscan University, sponsors domestic and international mission trips organized, planned, and funded by the students themselves.
 Students generously share their time and talent while on mission through various service outreaches—youth ministries, chastity presentations, prayer services, home improvement projects, village ministries, medical outreaches, and other apostolic endeavors.
 Among domestic trips are those to large metropolitan locations including The Bronx and Chicago as well as those to rural American Indian populations.
 Foreign missions are undertaken to Jamaica, Ecuador, and Honduras, among others.

-Franciscan University is a member of the Allegheny Mountain Collegiate Conference, NCAA Division III.
-Men’s and women’s track and field compete in the Colonial States Athletic Conference and the rugby team is in the 3 Rivers Rugby Conference.
+Franciscan University is a member of the NCAA Division III and competes in the Presidents’ Athletic Conference (PAC).
+The rugby team competes in the National Small College Rugby Organzation and plays in the 3 Rivers Rugby Conference.

 What athletic teams are offered for men and women?

-Franciscan fields 16 Baron varsity teams; men—basketball, cross country, lacrosse, rugby, soccer, tennis, track & field; women—basketball, cross country, lacrosse, soccer, softball, swimming & diving, tennis, track & field, volleyball.
+Franciscan fields 18 Baron varsity teams; men—basketball, cross country, lacrosse, rugby, soccer, tennis, track & field, and baseball; women—basketball, cross country, lacrosse, soccer, softball, swimming & diving, tennis, track & field, golf, and volleyball.

 How do you help develop the mind, body, and soul of student-athletes?

-Franciscan’s thriving intramural program, which includes flag football, volleyball, Ultimate Frisbee, basketball, and futsol, allows many more students to participate in competitive sports at levels to match their interests and abilities.
+Franciscan’s thriving intramural program, which includes flag football, volleyball, Ultimate Frisbee, basketball, and futsal, allows many students who are not on an NCAA team to participate in competitive sports at levels that match their interests and abilities.